-Pest description and damage These mites are external parasites of honey bees, feeding on the lipid reserves of adult bees, pupae and larvae.
+Pest description and damage Varroa mites are external parasites of honey bees, feeding on the fat bodies and hemolymph of adult bees, pupae, and larvae.
 Mites are brown to reddish brown: females are the size of a pinhead, males are smaller (but are never seen alive outside of the brood cell).
-Parasitism results in reduced longevity or mortality of individual bees and heavy parasitism can lead to death of the colony.
-Varroa mites are implicated as significant vectors of honey bee viruses.
+Varroa parasitism results in reduced longevity or mortality of individual bees and heavy parasitism can lead to death of the colony.
+Varroa mites also vector viruses, and are implicated in the transmission of several lethal honey bee viruses.

-Varroa mites are preferentially attracted to drone brood during their reproductive phase, thus removal of infested drone combs (drone trapping) can be used to reduce mite populations.
+Varroa mites are preferentially attracted to drone brood during their reproductive phase, thus removal of mite-infested drone combs from colonies (drone trapping) can be used to reduce mite populations.
 Drone comb can be inserted into colonies, removed in the capped brood stage and then frozen to kill the mites.
-Once re-inserted into the colony, the bees will remove and recycle the nutrient rich dead brood and the combs can be reused.
-This is most effective in the spring and early summer.
+Later, this drone comb can be re-inserted into the colony for the bees to remove and recycle the nutrient-rich dead brood.
+This technique is most effective in the spring and early summer.

 Resistant honey bee stocks